Native Americans are shut out of US liver transplant system

 Native Americans are four times more likely to die from the disease than non-Hispanic White people, according to the US Department of Health and Human Services.
 It is the second leading cause of death among Indigenous men ages 35 to 44.

-With native Americans advancing to surgery at the same rate as White people, the study showed that access to the live transplant list is a primary driver of disparity.
-However, experts said they may not know that a liver transplant is an option, resulting in large numbers of Native Americans with liver problems dying untreated.
+However, experts said native Americans may not know that a liver transplant is an option, resulting in large numbers of Native Americans with liver problems dying untreated.

 Operator: